OWASP/www-chapter-scotland/index.md

 ## Upcoming Events
 Please follow us on [Twitter](https://twitter.com/OWASPScotland), [OWASP Scotland Google Group](https://groups.google.com/a/owasp.org/forum/#!forum/scotland-chapter) or [Eventbrite](https://www.eventbrite.co.uk/o/owasp-scotland-12914448732) to find out about new upcoming events.
 Future events will also be added to this page closer to the time.

-### Thursday, 24 September 2020
+### Thursday, 10 December 2020 (December Xmas Special)
 **Time**: 20:00 - 21:30 BST

 **Location**:  Virtual, details will be emailed closer to the time to those who have registered to the event below.

-**Tickets**: Tickets are available on eventbrite: <https://www.eventbrite.co.uk/e/owasp-scotland-virtual-chapter-meeting-sept-tickets-119944656697>
+**Tickets**: Tickets are available on eventbrite: <https://www.eventbrite.co.uk/e/owasp-scotland-december-xmas-special-virtual-chapter-meeting-tickets-131521886503>

 #### Description
-We are pleased to announce that the second OWASP Scotland Chapter meeting of 2020 will take place on Thursday the 28th of May.
+Join the OWASP Scotland community in this final Xmas Special chapter meeting 0f 2020 where we will talk about some of the worst hacks and breaches of the year.

-#### Rory McCune (@raesene)
-Abstract – The world of containerization can be a morass of new and odd sounding acronyms and terms.
-However when you start to dig into what’s really happening with Docker, Kubernetes et al, you will find that there’s a lot of familiar technologies involved which can have existing approaches to security applied to them.
-This talk aims to demystify the container security world and explain some of the underlying concepts”.
-Bio - Rory has worked in the Information and IT Security arena for the last 20 years in a variety of roles.
-These days he spends most of his work time on application, cloud and container security.
-He's an active member of the UK information security community having delivered presentations at a variety of IT and Information security conferences.
-He has also presented at major containerization conferences and is an author of the CIS Benchmarks for Docker and Kubernetes.

-#### Daniel Card (@UK_Daniel_Card)
-Panel Discussion - Panel discussion involving Daniel Card, covering topics ranging from the community, common security mistakes, and community based events.
+If you have a story you’d like to share drop us a line and we’ll fit you in.
+Bring yourself, bring your favourite tipple and we will see you there.
+Note: Participants are limited for this virtual meetup and sign-in details will be provided closer to the time.